alb2001/dextools-node/README.md

 ## Version 1 Queries
 Below are a set of queries supported by the [Dextools API v1](https://api.dextools.io/docs).
-All data is returned as a Python dictionary for easy data handling.
+All data is returned as a JavaScript object for easy data handling.

 ### Get pairs of a token
 To get the pairs of a token, pass a `chain id` and a `pair address`: